 Olaf travelled to Trøndelag where he killed Erlend, the son of Earl Haakon.
 He was then “appointed king” by the Thing (political assembly) in Trondheim, and it was declared, “He shall rule over the same land as Harald Hairfair had under his power.”

 In Western Norway Olaf makes an agreement with the farmers.
 This means among other things that the farmers become Christians.
 Olaf lets her sister Astrid marry the mighty chieftain Erling Skjalgsson Sola.

-According to local traditions and legends, Olaf Tryggvason is purported to have christianised the first people of Rogaland at the King’s Height (Kongshaugen) at Avaldsnes.
+According to local traditions and legends, Olaf Tryggvason is purported to have christianised the first people of Rogaland at the King’s Hill (Kongshaugen) at Avaldsnes.
 It is believed that this was originally the site of the royal court’s assembly, but after Olaf had people baptised there, it was also called the Baptism Height.
 (See: Konghaugen på Avaldsnes, ”Arkeologi i nord, 2005”,fylkeskonservator Frans-Arne Stylegar)

 Olaf Tryggvason, the king who christianised Norway